 |Lamy 2000, my favorite pen for quick notes and understated elegance.|

 I use mine with a medium nib because I like a little shading in my ink, but I also appreciate the finer nibs, especially when working on cheap paper.
 The pen has a reputation for having kind of a narrow 'sweet spot', and that's most noticeable on the fine and extra-fine nibs.
+Check out our video discussing this here.
 For that reason, a few people just don't like it, and that's okay.
 But for the ones that do get the hang of it, this pen easily becomes a staple in their pen lineup, just like it has in mine.

 Pilot Custom 74

 |Pilot Custom 74, my top go-to pen for the last 2+ years.|

 It is cartridge/converter, but it uses Pilot's Con-70 which is the largest converter they have.
 It's a bit of a pain to clean when changing colors, so I tend to break my normal habit of changing inks every 10 words (or so it seems) and I seldom change what I keep in this pen.
 In fact, with rare exception I have only used Pilot Iroshizuku Kon-Peki, Noodler's Blue, Noodler's Liberty's Elysium, and Noodler's 54th Massachusetts.
 Liberty's Elysium is my mainstay these days, especially because it so perfectly matches the pen!
 That's something I never used to care about, but has been more important to me in the last year or so.